-The SDK archive contains the Fuchsia Core SDK, which is a small set of Fuchsia-specific libraries and tools required to start building and running programs for Fuchsia.
+The Integrator Development Kit (IDK) archive contains the Fuchsia-specific libraries, FIDL interfaces, and tools required to start building and running programs for Fuchsia.

-This SDK differs from traditional SDKs in that it is not readily usable out of the box.
+This IDK is the public definition of the Fuchsia platform.
+It is intentionally independent from specific build environment and targets integration and engprod teams integrating Fuchsia into specific developer environments.
 For example, it does not contain any build system, favor any toolchain, or provide standard non-Fuchsia libraries such as for crypto or graphics.
-Instead, it provides metadata accurately describing its various parts, so that this SDK can be post-processed and augmented with all the pieces necessary for a satisfactory end-to-end development experience.
+Instead, it provides metadata accurately describing its various parts, so that the IDK is processed and augmented with specific tooling and support libraries to create the end-to-end development experience.

-Most developers who wish to build something for Fuchsia should not need to deal directly with this particular SDK.
+Most developers who wish to build something for Fuchsia should not need to deal directly with the IDK.
 They will instead consume a transformed version of it, for instance within the development environment and ecosystem supporting a given language runtime.
-Maintainers of development environments who wish to add support for Fuchsia are the main audience for this SDK.
-See Integrating the Core SDK for a description of how to process this SDK.
+Maintainers of development environments who wish to add support for Fuchsia are the main audience for the IDK.
+See Integrating the Core SDK for a description of how to process this IDK.

-As such, the Core SDK is the representation of the Fuchsia platform developers' contract with other developers who work with Fuchsia.
-While that contract is absolutely necessary, as this SDK contains the very bits that are unique to Fuchsia, it is not sufficient and will be complemented by other "contracts".
-The Fuchsia Core SDK is mirroring the Fuchsia platform in that respect: highly composable and extensible, with a clear separation of concerns.
+As such, the Fuchsia IDK is the representation of the Fuchsia platform developers' contract with other developers who work with Fuchsia.
+While that contract is absolutely necessary, as this IDK contains the very bits that are unique to Fuchsia, it is not sufficient and will be complemented by other "contracts".
+The Fuchsia IDK is mirroring the Fuchsia platform in that respect: highly composable and extensible, with a clear separation of concerns.

-From this point on, the root of the SDK archive will be referred to as
+From this point on, the root of the IDK archive will be referred to as

-Metadata is present throughout this SDK in the form of JSON files.
+Metadata is present throughout this IDK in the form of JSON files.

-Every element in this SDK has its own metadata file: for example, a FIDL library
+Every element in this IDK has its own metadata file: for example, a FIDL library

 //fidl/fuchsia.foobar has its metadata encoded in